Comprehensive Care and Research for Children and Young Adults

 Our clinic includes medical geneticists, genetic counselors and a nurse.
 They clinically evaluate, diagnose and make recommendations and referrals to other specialties as needed.
 Our team cares for about 800 to 900 patients a year, making us one of the largest connective tissue clinics in the nation.

 Signs of a connective tissue disorder can vary greatly from one individual to another, making diagnosis difficult.
 We are unique because our clinic is involved in the diagnosis and management of connective tissue disorders as well as research to find better ways to help our patients.

 Hypermobile Ehlers-Danlos Syndrome Educational Seminar

-Please join us for an hour-long session hosted by Derek Neilson, MD, who will discuss the diagnosis and management of hypermobile Ehlers-Danlos syndrome (EDS).
+Please join us to hear Derek Neilson, MD, discuss the diagnosis and management of hypermobile Ehlers-Danlos syndrome (EDS).
 Neilson will review the criteria used to diagnose hypermobile EDS and discuss general recommendations that help patients with EDS.
-He will also describe the mechanisms behind each and the benefit patients receive when following through with these recommendations.
+He will also describe the mechanisms behind each one of the recommendations and the benefit patients would receive.

 The session is suggested for adults who are NOT established patients in the Cincinnati Children’s Connective Tissue Clinic.

 - When: 6:30-8:30 pm, Thursday, Feb.
 15, 2018